CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/KVM-Setup-clstr-cld.md

     {{<netq-install/set-hostname>}}

-8. Verify that your first worker node meets the VM requirements, as described in Step 1.
+8. Verify that your first worker node meets the VM requirements, as described in step 1.

-9. Confirm that the needed ports are open for communications, as described in Step 2.
+9. Confirm that the required ports are open for communications, as described in step 2.

 10. Open your hypervisor and set up the VM in the same manner as for the master node.